How to Turn Online Reviews into Powerful PR Tools

-This is a critical part of leveraging the power of online reviews because if you ignore them (especially negative ones), the viewers can perceive your business as indifferent to the opinions of customers.
+This is a critical part of leveraging the power of online reviews because if you ignore them (predominantly negative ones), the viewers can perceive your business as indifferent to customers’ opinions.

 In other words, being lazy in this situation can cost you a lot.
 Besides, it’s not like writing college papers, so it won’t take a lot of time off your schedule.
-You can always use such tools as Prowritingpartner, Proessaywriting or College Papers if you have some struggles.
+If you struggle, you can always use tools like Prowritingpartner, Proessaywriting, or College Papers.

-This is something that should avoid at all cost, so here’s how you can respond to reviews in a proper way.
+This should be avoided at all costs, so here’s how you can respond to reviews appropriately.

 Let’s begin with positive ones.
-In the example below, a user gave a 5-star rating to an Italian restaurant and thanked them for a great celebration of her 50th birthday.
+In the example below, a user gave a 5-star rating to an Italian restaurant and thanked them for a grand celebration of her 50th birthday.

-Clearly, not responding to such an incredible review would be a crime!
+Clearly, not responding to such an excellent review would be a crime!

 Here’s what the responder did to ensure a good response: